frozencemetery/mivehind.net/_posts/2016-12-18-Computer-security-and-safe-sex.md

 and wish really hard) both avoid surveillance and direct targeting entirely.

-As best I can tell, this position of hopelessness ironically originates from the actions security people themselves.
+As best I can tell, this position of hopelessness ironically originates from the actions security people themselves have taken.
 It was no doubt exacerbated by the revelations of Snowden, Manning, and others, but I think that the root cause is the endless procession of critical vulnerabilities that we seem to pride ourselves on discovering.
 There is money to be had in exploit sales, after all, and more importantly, there is prestige.

 There is no prestige when something you have built resists an exploit, when it mitigates a flaw.
 The only conferences that gets one invited to are